DannyBoyNYC/5-D3-bar-chart/readme.md

 Examine the svg in dev tools.
 The above creates one new `<g>` element for each bin.
 We're going to place our bars within these groups.

-Next up we'll draw our bars, but first we should calculate any constants that we'll need.
+Next we'll draw our bars, but first we should calculate any constants that we'll need.

 In this case, the only constant that we can set ahead of time is the padding between bars.
 Giving them some space helps distinguish individual bars, but we don't want them too far apart - that will make them hard to compare and take away from the overall shape of the distribution.